andreufont/LaCE_fake/lace_fake/README.md

+These are instructions by Chris Pedersen about running the post-processing at UCL.
+Probably need some updating...

 The postprocessings are done in 4 steps.
 To postprocess all snapshots for an individual simulation, in the `/scripts` folder we run:

 1. `python3 run_genpk_single.py`